centreon/centreon-documentation/en/releases/centreon-core.md

 - [Configuration] Unable to save log level in Centreon Engine form
 - [Graphs] Performance graph legend does not update dynamically
 - [Knowledge Base] Access to mediawiki is very slow
-- [Knowledge Base] URL for Service templates and host templates are wrong

 #### Security fixes